 Update: We are happy to inform you that the Rio Camuy Cave Park has re-opened after a long wait since its closing since Hurricane Maria.
 See hours and reservations number below under “Visiting Information”.

 Rio Camuy This cave is the third largest underground cave system in the world, Rio Camuy runs through it.
 The main part of the cavern is massive, with a ceiling over 10 stories high.
 Photos can’t capture the beauty of this world-class wonder, Camuy River Cave Park is among the top ten attractions you can’t miss in Puerto Rico.
 Parques Nacionales (Puerto Rico National Parks) manages this 300-acre park, offering walking tours in both English & Spanish, through this enormous cave.
-This day will be part of one of the best day trips you can enjoy during your vacation in Puerto Rico, see our Best Things to Do in the North Region guide to see the suggested itinerary.
+This day will be part of one of the best day trips you can enjoy during your vacation in Puerto Rico, see our Best Things to Do in the North Region for more interesting activities and places to visit.

 The Rio Camuy Cavern Tour